Nitmiluk National Park

 - you are not able to use a private powered vessel in the Katherine gorge system from 1 June to 31 August.
 At other times you can use a private vessel in the first gorge, except when the river is closed due to Wet Season flooding.

 You can fish only with lures - bait cannot be used, to avoid accidental capture of turtles.

-Nitmiluk Tours provides a variety of accommodation at Katherine Gorge, phone: 1300 146 743.
+Nitmiluk Tours provides a variety of accommodation at the gorge sector.
+Call 1300 146 743.